Skip to main content

 Test Scenarios

-The 5 scenarios are designed to isolate the independent impact of each variable: CNI type, kube-proxy mode, IP allocation method, and tuning application.
+The 5 scenarios are designed to measure the independent impact of each variable by combining CNI type, kube-proxy mode, IP allocation method, and tuning options.

 🧪 Test Scenarios